certeu/morio/docs/docs/guides/services/broker/readme.md

 - You cannot run a Morio cluster without the broker service.<br />
   <small>This is a problem in name only because without a broker what's the point or running a Morio cluster?</small>
-- A [flanking node](/docs/reference/terminology/flanking-node/) can never becomethe cluster leader.<br />
+- A [flanking node](/docs/reference/terminology/flanking-node/) can never become the cluster leader.<br />
   <small>This is a good thing because flanking nodes are allowed to come and go as they please</small>